pinecone-io/examples/learn/README.md

 Remember to take note of your environment too, for example: `us-west4-gcp-free`.
 You'll need this environment value when initializing Pinecone in any project.

 ## Step 3.
-Run a notebook via Google Colaboratory
+Run a notebook via Google Colab

-While logged into a Google account, visit [Google Colaboratory](https://colab.research.google.com/).
+While logged into a Google account, visit [Google Colab](https://colab.research.google.com/).
 This is a Google service which allows you to run Jupyter Notebooks on Google infrastructure to greatly simplify experimenting, exploring and sharing your results without needing to worry about creating or managing cloud compute environments.

 ## Step 4.
-Perform the one-time setup for Google Colaboratory
+Perform the one-time setup for Google Colab

 You will only need to complete these next steps one time, and can then skip them in the future when running additional example Notebooks.